 This website is a place you can visit and reflect about Paul, about the frailty of life or whatever else matters to you.
 We use this and our PursuitForChange.org sites to tell Paul’s story and to advocate for significantly safer police pursuits, because if simple judgment had been used on May 27, 2007, Paul would still be alive.

-Paul positively affected many people during his short life and that continues after his death.
-His spirit will live with us forever.
-We continue to do everything that Paul expects of us, and we hope that you will too.
-You can learn more at our advocacy, Pursuit For Change, linked below.
+Paul’s spirit will live with us forever.
+We continue to do all that Paul would expect of us and we hope you will too.

 Where are you now my friend?